Yutong-Z/IDS706-Project4-Yutong/openai-app/README.md

-# OpenAI API Quickstart - Python example app
+# Q&A Web App with OpenAI API

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+This is a web app that can answer questions driven by OpenAI API.
+The code is adpoted from [OpenAI quickstart repo](https://github.com/openai/openai-quickstart-python) [OpenAI quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.

-Check out the tutorial or follow the instructions below to get set up.
+Follow the instructions below to set up and run the web app.

 ## Setup